The Inn of the Sixth Happiness: Historical accuracy

 The film was based on the biography The Small Woman (1957), by Alan Burgess.

-Gladys Aylward (1902 – 1970) was deeply upset by the inaccuracy of the film.
+Aylward herself was upset by the inaccuracy of the film.
 Although she found herself a figure of international interest thanks to the popularity of the film and television and media interviews, Aylward was mortified by her depiction in the film and the many liberties it took.
 The tall, Swedish Ingrid Bergman was inconsistent with Aylward's small stature, dark hair and Cockney accent.
 The struggles of Aylward and her family to effect her initial trip to China were skipped over in favour of the plot device of her employer "condescending to write to 'his old friend' Jeannie Lawson", and Aylward's dangerous, complicated travels across Russia and China were reduced to "a few rude soldiers", after which "Hollywood's train delivered her neatly to Tsientsin."

 Many characters and places were renamed in the film, including Aylward's adopted children and the inn itself, which was actually called "the Inn of the Eight Happinesses" (in reference to the Chinese belief that the number eight is auspicious).
 Aylward is given the Chinese name Jiān Ài in the film, but she was actually known as Ài Wěi Dé (a Chinese approximation of "Aylward" with the meaning "virtuous one").

 It is true that in 1938 Aylward led almost 100 children 100 miles to safety from Japanese invaders.
 But real life was very different from the film.
 At the end of the journey, "the brown-eyed, modest missionary was virtually unconscious and delirious with typhus and fever."

 Captain Lin Nan was portrayed as half-European, a change which Aylward found insulting to his Chinese lineage.
 She also resented the Hollywood-embellished love scenes in the film; not only had she never kissed any man, but the film's ending portrayed her character abandoning the orphans in order to join the captain elsewhere, even though in reality she worked with orphans for the rest of her life.
 In 1958, the year of the film's release, she founded a children's home in Taiwan, which she continued to run until her death in 1970.
 She continues to be regarded as a national hero.

 Reception

 The film was the second most popular film at the British box office in 1959 behind Carry on Nurse, with a gross of $700,000.
+In the United States, it was the eight highest-grossing film of 1958.